DeSantis PAC attack ad hits Nikki Haley on China, as 2024 presidential rivalry grows

 "There are so many of these people who want to be free from this terrorist rule.
 They want to be free from all of that.
 And America's always been sympathetic to the fact that you can separate civilians from terrorists," Haley said on CNN of Gaza residents when asked about DeSantis' remark that all Palestinians are "anti-Semitic."

-DeSantis characterized Haley's comments as an openness to taking in Gaza refugees, although she has said Middle Eastern countries should give them safe harbor instead.
+DeSantis characterized Haley's comments as an openness to taking in Gaza refugees, although she did not say that and actually said Middle Eastern countries should give them safe harbor instead.
+A CNN fact-check found DeSantis' suggestion Haley would allow Gaza refugees in is false.

 Haley was questioned by an Iowa voter on Saturday about whether she would be willing to take in refugees from Gaza.